Need Help? Give us a call.

-PayPal Business is a great tool for small business owners who are interested in Square Invoices but already conduct some of their business within the PayPal ecosystem.
+PayPal Business is a great tool for small business owners who are interested in an alternative to Square Invoices and already conduct some of their business within the PayPal ecosystem.
 Much like Square Invoices, PayPal Business also offers recurring billing, invoice customization, and invoice tracking.
 The platform also provides advanced fraud protection and multi-currency transactions for international orders and bills.

 Unlike Zoho Invoice, PayPal Business charges fees per transaction, much like Square Invoices.
 The fee structure is also comparable, with charges ranging from 2.9% of an invoice total or $0.30 per payment.
 If you’re looking for a simple solution to help international clients pay their invoices, however, the fee structure may be worth it for the convenience of accepting multiple currencies.